lianmafutra/deploy/README.md

 # Laravel GIT-FTP
-A Simple Package for Deployment Laravel App with Git FTP server Method, Easy Configuration, Tagging Log Deploy, Rollback Deploy, CI/CD
+A Simple Package for Deployment Laravel App with Git FTP server Method, Easy Configuration, Rollback Deploy, CI/CD

 Documentation is in progress ...